gu-benites/studio/app_docs/flow-task.md

 - [x] **Task 7.1: Overall Flow Navigation**
     - [x] Subtask 7.1.1: Ensure "Previous" buttons correctly navigate to the prior step and repopulate data from state/`sessionStorage`.
         - Implemented via `RecipeStepLayout` and router.
-    - [ ] Subtask 7.1.2: Implement a progress indicator (e.g., stepper component) to show the user their current position in the flow.
-(Not yet implemented)
+    - [x] Subtask 7.1.2: Implement a progress indicator (e.g., stepper component) to show the user their current position in the flow.
+        - Basic progress bar implemented in `RecipeStepLayout`.
     - [x] Subtask 7.1.3: Ensure the UI is responsive across different screen sizes.
         - Basic responsiveness handled by ShadCN components and Tailwind.
+    - [x] Subtask 7.1.4: Implement a 'Start Over' button in the `RecipeStepLayout` visible from Demographics step onwards, which resets the form and navigates to the home page.

 - [x] **Task 7.2: Loading & Error States**
     - [x] Subtask 7.2.1: Standardize loading indicators across all API-dependent steps.